Ebay Fraud

 On the other hand, if you are an eBay seller, you can further protect your auctions by placing a notice on your auctions page, declaring that you have the right to back out of the sale if you suspect potential fraud.

-As both a buyer and a seller, beware of spoofed emails.
-These emails appear to be from eBay.
+These are emails which appear to be from eBay but are actually sent by people who are usually trying to get something out of you.
 The email may claim that you need to verify your information, and ask you to login to your eBay account, using the link provided.
 If you follow that link, the site may look exactly like eBay;s, but it is actually a scam to get your eBay login details, as well as your credit card information! eBay will never ask you to do this.
 If you suspect a spoofed email, report it to eBay immediately!
 Always work online with the potential of identity theft in mind.

 A healthy weight loss program.